rotki/docs/usage-guides/accounts-and-balances.md

 You can edit or delete an account using the buttons at the end of the row.
 For editing, you can modify the label or the tags.

-Here's a more user-friendly version of the text:

 ### Bitcoin Chains

 There are two ways to add your Bitcoin or Bitcoin Cash addresses to rotki: